Aakash2003jain/RSA_Secure_QR_Generator_Scanner/README.md

 #### Scan QR Code:

-Use the file upload or camera feature to scan a QR code.
+Use the file upload feature to scan a QR code.
 The encrypted data will be decrypted and displayed in the text area.

 ##